ocwg/spec/spec/spec-0.2.md

 **Semantics**
 - Groups can contain groups as members.
 Thus, all semantics apply recursively.
 - When a group is deleted, all members are deleted as well.
-- When a group is 'ungrouped', the group itself is deleted, but its members remain.
+- When a group is 'ungrouped,' the group itself is deleted, but its members remain.
 - When a member is deleted, it is removed from the group.